 The 1940's era produced some shorts that sit high on the waist with what appears to be no zipper front.
 Here is what captured my eye:

 I love the details on the slim waistband.
 Since these shorts have no zipper, I can picture elastic on the back of the waistband.
-The 1950's shorts look like they squeeze the waist and round out the hips.
-Look at these sewing vintage patterns:

 You can see that there is a slight variation in the size of pockets and length.
 Let's venture out into the 1960's shorts.
 Check out these short shorts: